bolinfest/opensnoop-native/docs/index.md

 This was great!
 This provided output analogous to what `llvm-objdump` provided in Geoffrey's blog post.
 (Incidentally, [I built BCC using LLVM 7](https://github.com/iovisor/bcc/issues/1964).
 At other points, I had built it with LLVM 5, but I'm not sure the `DEBUG_SOURCE` output was as rich with the earlier version of LLVM, so that could explain why you get different results if you try to reproduce this.)
 Again, there were references in this output to `bpf_pseudo_fd()` and `ld_pseudo` that I didn't understand.
 Grepping for these terms in the BCC codebase revealed very little.

-Looking at [the bpf_*_elm() functions](https://github.com/iovisor/bcc/blob/master/src/cc/libbpf.h#L37-L39) declared in `libbpf.h`, the first parameter for each was `int fd`, so based on the output of `debug=DEBUG_PREPROCESSOR`, it occurred to me that `(void *)bpf_pseudo_fd(1, 3)` would have to return the file descriptor for the `infotmp` map.
-Somewhere around here, it dawned on me that because stdin/stdout/stderr are fds 0/1/2, respectively, then there must be some logic to infer/ensure that the fds for infotmp/events must be 3/4, respectively.
+Looking at [the bpf_*_elem() functions](https://github.com/iovisor/bcc/blob/master/src/cc/libbpf.h#L37-L39) declared in `libbpf.h`, the first parameter for each was `int fd`, so based on the output of `debug=DEBUG_PREPROCESSOR`, it occurred to me that `(void *)bpf_pseudo_fd(1, 3)` would have to return the file descriptor for the `infotmp` map.
+Somewhere around here, it dawned on me that because `stdin`/`stdout`/`stderr` are fds 0/1/2, respectively, then there must be some logic to infer/ensure that the fds for `infotmp`/`events` must be 3/4, respectively.
 I tried swapping the order of the BPF map declarations in `opensnoop.py` and verified that the file descriptors were swapped accordingly!

 Now I was getting somewhere.
 I realized that I should use `bpf_create_map()` in `libbpf.h` to create my maps and get their file descriptors.
-To figure out what values to pass, [I looked at the code in helpers.h](https://github.com/iovisor/bcc/blob/master/src/cc/export/helpers.h#L135-L136) and determined that `10240` was the appropriate default value for the `max_entries` of a `BPF_HASH` (I confirmed this is the value that was actually used by running strace on `opensnoop.py`).
+To figure out what values to pass, [I looked at the code in helpers.h](https://github.com/iovisor/bcc/blob/master/src/cc/export/helpers.h#L135-L136) and determined that `10240` was the appropriate default value for the `max_entries` of a `BPF_HASH`.
+(I confirmed this is the value that was actually used by running strace on `opensnoop.py`.)
 Though for `events`, `max_entries` was `8` according to strace.
 I looked at the code in `b_frontend_action.cc` and discovered  [the value for max_entries was determined by the number of “possible” CPUs](https://github.com/iovisor/bcc/blob/master/src/cc/frontends/clang/b_frontend_action.cc#L1170-L1174) at runtime.
-This is a good reminder to look at the source as well as strace!
+This is a good reminder to look at the source as well as strace to avoid simply hardcoding the observed values!

 I thought it was a bit weird that the instructions that were annotated with `ld_pseudo` in the debug output corresponded to things like: